digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 ## Training
 <p>
 DDSP achitecture is based on a transformer network.  </br>
-That´s where the ddsp library comes in: it offers sound modules (synthesizers) which are differentiable and therefore can use back propagation to tune their synthesizer parameters (analog to recreating a sound on a synthesizer) and do not learn as much bias as the other models by the help of deep specialized and structured layers. </br>
+That´s where the DDSP library comes in: it offers sound modules (synthesizers) which are differentiable and therefore can use back propagation to tune their synthesizer parameters (analog to recreating a sound on a synthesizer) and do not learn as much bias as the other models by the help of deep specialized and structured layers. </br>
 Thanks to these layer types we have <b><i>faster training of autoencoders</i></b> and therefore quick feedback, which offers a <i>more instrument like workflow</i> than iterating for 16 hours of training until you can implement further changes.</p>

 <h3 align="center">  Training of Autoencoders </h3>